ghulam1112/ghulam-abbas-portfolio/README.md

-# ghulam-abbas-portfolio
+# Ghulam Abbas Portfolio

-Portfolio website showcasing my skills and projects as a Frontend Developer.
-Built with HTML, CSS, BOOTSTRAP, JavaScript and jQuery.
+This repository contains the code for my personal portfolio website.
+It showcases my skills in frontend development, including HTML, CSS,BOOTSTRAP JavaScript and JQUERY.
+The website includes sections for About Me, Services, Skills, Projects, and Contact.

+## Technologies Used
+- HTML
+- CSS
+- JavaScript

+## Features
+- Responsive design for various screen sizes
+- Interactive elements using JavaScript
+- Detailed sections for showcasing skills and projects
+- Contact form with form validation